 There are many reasons candle sweating can occur, but it has a lot to do with the fragrance load.

 How much fragrance should you add to a homemade scented candle?
 6% is the most common fragrance load.
-All though some waxes can hold up to 12%.
+Although some waxes can hold up to 12%.
 However, there are several things to keep in mind when you want to make strong scented candles at home.

 - Adding too much fragrance to a candle can cause it to self-extinguish or not burn properly.
 (This happened to me several times when I was learning how to make scented candles.)

 - Also, read labels to make sure you are adding the fragrance at the correct wax temperature.
-Standard fragrance oils can typically be added at 185 degrees Fahrenheit whereas natural options should be added at a much cooler temperature.
-It is imperative this done right so the wax and fragrance and bind together for an optimal scent throw.
+Standard fragrance oils can typically be added at 185 degrees Fahrenheit, whereas natural options should be added at a much cooler temperature.
+It is imperative this is done right so the wax and fragrance bind together for an optimal scent throw.

 - Another key step to candle making is sufficiently stirring the fragrance once it’s added to the melted wax.
 It should be stirred for a good two minutes!